 I’m sitting here on spring break SO excited because it’s almost time for my students to begin exploring, writing, and performing slam poems.
 Slam poetry is not just a fad, friends.
 It’s hip and it’s hot, but it’s as ancient as storytelling itself.

-So, whether you show slam poems to your class for a quick pick-me-up, use them to make connections to a more traditional text, or treat your students to an all-in slam poetry experience, you’re sure to love the following performances.
+So, whether you show slam poems to your English class for a quick pick-me-up, use spoken word to make connections to a more traditional text, or treat your students to an all-in slam poetry experience, you’re sure to love the following performances.

 Finally…a Classroom-Friendly List for Teachers

 As a high school English teacher, I’ve spent hours scouring the interwebs looking for the best poems for teaching slam poetry.

 In this post, I’m sharing 40 different and classroom-friendly poems, each one by a different slam poet.

 - Although some of the poems touch on heavy topics such as suicide, they are all clean and classroom-friendly in terms of language used.
 This being said, I would still encourage you to make certain they will be a good fit for your group of students and your own comfort level.
 This list of slam poems is geared toward high school students, but many are appropriate for middle school students, as well!